spieglt/FlyingCarpet/README.md

 + `go build`

 # Restrictions:
-+ Disables your wireless internet connection while in use (does not apply to Windows when receiving)
++ Disables your wireless internet connection while in use (does not apply to Windows when receiving).

 + On Mac: May have to click Allow or enter username and password at prompt to join ad-hoc network and clear Flying Carpet SSID from your preferred networks list.

-+ On Windows: Must run as administrator to receive files (to allow connection through firewall and clear ARP cache).
-Right-click flyingcarpet.exe and select "Run as administrator."
++ On Windows: Must run as administrator (to allow connection through firewall and clear ARP cache).
+Right-click "Flying Carpet.exe" and select "Run as administrator."

 + After a successful transfer, Flying Carpet will attempt to rejoin you to your previous wireless networks.
 If there is an error midway through the process, this may fail.